Saxo Bank vs Plus500 Comparison

 Who offers more research tools, Saxo Bank or Plus500?

 In terms of research and research tools Saxo Bank gives traders the following tools: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-In comparison Plus500 has the tools listed here: Daily Market Commentary and Stock Charts., neither have Trading Central (Recognia)
+In comparison Plus500 has the tools listed here: Daily Market Commentary, Stock Charts and Trading Central (Recognia).